scott-sihui-wang/Draw-3D/README.md

 This is the mid-term project for the course of `Programming Practices`.
 My final score for the course is **100/100**.

 The original requirement for this project is to draw a picture of trees, houses and mountains with MFC.
-Meanwhile, I decided to take the challenge to draw the picture in three dimensional and animated manners.
+Meanwhile, I decided to take on further challenges to draw the picture in three dimensional and animated manners.

 ## 2. Demo